emutos/manual/usermanual/docs/index.md

 ### What This Manual Doesn't Cover

 Specific hardware.
-EmuTOS expects certain hardware, for example a 680x0 processor.
+EmuTOS expects certain hardware, for example a 680x0 or ColdFire processor.
 It runs on Atari ST hardware, and a variety of other machines that roughly emulate the Atari ST. It also runs on a number of emulators, such as Hatari.
 Since this is a wide variety of hardware, we refer you to the documentation for that hardware.

 Current releases give a detailed compatibility list in the file ``doc/status.txt``.